 Avocado is rich in vitamin C, E, and fiber (7).
-Mix avocado slices with walnuts, watercress, and fruits like mango or orange and add flavorings of your choice.
+Mix avocado slices with walnuts, watercressiXA perennial plant and one of the oldest leaf vegetables that humans can consume. , and fruits like mango or orange and add flavorings of your choice.

 8. Brussels sprouts:

-They are rich in vitamin C and K (8) and make a good side-dish for your meals.
+They are rich in vitamin C and K and make a good side-dish for your meals (8).
 It can either be steamed or microwaved until cooked or stir fried with spring onions, garlic, and ginger.

 12. Ripened papaya:

-It is a good source of vitamin C, fiber, potassium, and folate (10).
+It is a good source of vitamin C, fiber, potassium, and folate (9).
 It also helps in preventing heartburns that are common during the third trimester.
-However, do not eat unripe papaya because it contains pepsin, which can induce contractions and early labor.
+However, do not eat unripe papaya because it contains pepsiniXAn enzyme present in the stomach that helps in the digestion of protein found in ingested food. , which can induce contractions and early labor.

 13. Green smoothies: